isomerpages/moe-casuarinapri/_cca/Sports and Games/Badminton.md

 The year 2019 was an exciting year for the students in Badminton.
 In providing opportunities for students to excel in sports, our P6 students did well in the National School Games Badminton Championship.
 Our students showed grit and resilience during the competition.

  **Teachers-in-charge:**

-1. Mr Melvin Lek
+Mr Melvin Lek
-2. Mdm Jane Ooi
+Mr Kok Rui Jie
-3. Mr Kok Rui Jie
+Mdm Liza Sufahat
-4. Mdm Liza Sufahat
+Mrs Ooi-Chan Ah Pheng

 ![](/images/IMG_6106.jpeg)